-Exam Day Policies
+Testing (Quiz/Exam) Day Policies

 - 1. A student arriving late for a test must complete the test in the remaining scheduled time. - 2.
-A student arriving late for a test MAY be denied access to the test by the MLC staff. - 3.
-A student who misses the scheduled test will not have an opportunity to make it up and a grade of zero will be recorded.
+A student arriving late for an test MAY be denied access to the test.

 Test (Quiz/Exam) Remediation Policy